What Are Machine Identities? Security Risks & Management Guide

 Refresh tokens are especially risky because, like service accounts, they operate outside traditional login flows.
 They persist for months or years, granting continuous access without re-authentication.
 Most organizations believe SSO and MFA protect them.
 In reality, OAuth tokens function independently of your SSO/MFA infrastructure.

 For organizations managing Salesforce integration risk, the challenge is acute: third-party OAuth apps can access CRM data, customer records, and financial information through tokens that never expire and are rarely audited.
+Each of these OAuth grants represents a machine insider risk that operates outside the visibility of traditional IAM.

 Secrets: The Sprawl Nobody Owns